AI Use Cases/Professional Services

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
 The system operates on zero-retention principles: event streams are processed in real-time, risk scores are computed and logged, but raw event data is not stored in external systems.
 Compliance metadata required for SOX audits, SEC independence attestations, and IRS Circular 230 documentation is retained in tamper-proof audit logs that you control.
-No third-party LLM or external AI service ever sees your user identities, client names, or engagement details.
+No third-party AI or external AI service ever sees your user identities, client names, or engagement details.

 What is the timeframe to deploy AI network anomaly detection?